wireapp/wire-server/src/understand/federation/architecture.rst

 .. warning:: As of July 2021, authentication is not fully implemented.
 See the
              section on :ref:`authentication` for more details.

-The federator acts as egress point for other backend components.
+The `Federator` acts as egress point for other backend components.
 It can be configured to use an :ref:`allow list <allow-list>` to authorize incoming and outgoing connections, and it keeps an X.509 client certificate for the backend's infra domain to authenticate itself towards other backends.
 Additionally, it requires a connection to a DNS resolver to :ref:`discover<discovery>` other backends.

-When receiving a request from an internal component, the federator will:
+When receiving a request from an internal component, the `Federator` will:

 #.
 If enabled, ensure the target domain is in the :ref:`allow list <allow-list>`
 #. :ref:`discover <discovery>` the other backend,